Do not sign another lease unless you have received a formal written release from your Residence Hall Contract.

 1. Review Your Student Account

 Ensure that you have actually already incurred the charges that have led you to appeal.
 For example, if you are appealing to reduce a cancellation fee, you must have already cancelled your contract and been assessed this fee.
+If you have questions regarding housing charges, please call (352)392-2171 to speak with a Housing Accounts representative.

 2. Complete the Standard Required Documents